saruuja/Desktop_version/README.md

 - Technologies used Git/Github

 ## INFO OF PROJECT
-- This projet is the number of Section to follow in order to create a portfolio website.
+- This projet is the number of Section to follow in order to create a Desktop_version website.
 I have to use HTML & CSS best practices, Github flow and linter, to configure a github repos and prepare it.

 ## Authors